AusterweilLab/jarjar/docs/index.rst

 Jarjar was developed at the `Austerweil Lab at UW-Madison <http://alab.psych.wisc.edu/>`_ as a tool for scientists.
 We use it for all sorts of things, such as:

-1. Sending a message ("*Simulations Complete!*") so that we know when long-running processes have finished.
+1. Sending a message so that we know when long-running processes have finished.

    .. image:: img/simulations-complete.png